Managing AWS CloudFormation Templates and Stacks

 For example, let's say you enter an Annual Stack Cost of $4800 in the service catalog.
 Once the stack is requested and deployed, Commander calculates an annual cost of $3426 for VMs in this stack.

 The Additional Costs custom attribute for this stack therefore has a value of $4800 - $783 - $923 - $1720 = $1374.
-This value is displayed on the stack's Summary tab, in the Details pane, as the Additional Costs property.
+This value is displayed on the stack's Summary tab, in the Details section, as the Additional Costs property.

 If you determine that $1374 is not an accurate cost for the remaining resources in this stack, you can navigate to the stack and set a value for the custom attribute.
 You can also adjust the value for Annual Stack Cost in the service catalog so that future deployments have a more accurate total cost.